artainmo/DevOps/cloud/README.md

 The shared responsibility model of AWS states that amazon is responsible for the infrastructure while the client is responsible for the security group rules, operating-system updates and in general all the utilities installed on the EC2 instance.

+### EC2 instance storage
+Elastic Block Store (EBS) volume is the most important storage option in EC2.
+It allows to persist data even after termination of the instance.
+It can quickly be detached from one EC2 instance and attached to another one within the same AZ.<br>
+When creating an EBS we have the 'Delete on Termination' option that is activated by default for the root volume but not other volumes.
+Thus if you want to preserve the root volume after instance termination you need to deactivate this option.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>